-The title of this web site is "Turkey's War” although the entity was officially called “Ottoman Empire” in those years, and Modern Turkey was founded in 1923.
-However we will refer to Turkey and the Turkish Army in this web site due to a number of reasons.
-For hundreds of years the Ottoman Empire was known in Western countries simply as "Turkey” and its army as the "Turkish Army”.
-It is also true that during the First World War, Ottoman armed forces consisted primarily of soldiers of Turkish ethnicity, although there were also Arabs, Caucasians, Jews, Armenians, Greeks, Slavs and others fighting alongside with the Turks under the banner of the Sultan.
-We will talk about the "Turkish army", but honour all who have sacrificed.
+The title of this website is "Turkey's War," even though during those years, the official entity was the "Ottoman Empire," and Modern Turkey was not founded until 1923.
+However, we shall use the terms "Turkey" and the "Turkish Army" throughout this website for several reasons.
+For centuries, the Ottoman Empire was commonly referred to in Western countries as "Turkey," and its military forces were known as the "Turkish Army."
+It's also worth noting that during the First World War, the Ottoman armed forces predominantly consisted of soldiers of Turkish ethnicity, although there were also Arabs, Caucasians, Jews, Armenians, Greeks, Slavs, and others who fought alongside the Turks under the banner of the Sultan.
+We will speak of the "Turkish Army" while paying tribute to all those who made sacrifices.

-So, welcome to Turkey….The year is 1914….
+So, welcome to Turkey…The year is 1914…

 Dr. Altay Atlı

 Author - Turkeyswar.com

 This website is dedicated to my great-grandfathers on both my mother’s and father’s sides.